Pratham-Arun/YUGA-Planning-/README.md

 ## 🚀 What is YUGA?

 YUGA is the **first AI-powered game development platform** that accelerates both coding and creative design.
-We combine real-time AI-assisted coding (like Cursor AI for game engines) with AI-generated assets, enabling indie teams, studios, and solo developers to rapidly prototype and build games.
+We combine real-time AI-assisted coding with AI-generated assets, enabling indie teams, studios, and solo developers to rapidly prototype and build games.

 ### 💡 The Vision